aws-samples/amazon-sagemaker-mlops-workshop/labs/01_configure_sagemaker_studio/README.md

 Select the "Python 3 (TensorFlow 2.3 Python 3.7 CPU Optimized)" Kernel by clicking "No Kernel" at the bottom.

-Then wait until the kernel has started, and start the workshop!
+Then wait until the kernel has started, **THIS STEP WILL TAKE FEW MINUTES TO LAUNCH**.

+Start the workshop!

 ![kernel_setup1](img/kernel_choice_1.png)